OCA/l10n-belgium/companyweb_payment_info/README.rst

 Contributors
 ------------

-- Xavier Bouquiaux <xavier.bouquiaux@acsone.eu>
+- Xavier Bouquiaux xavier.bouquiaux@acsone.eu
-- Stéphane Bidoul <stephane.bidoul@acsone.eu>
+- Stéphane Bidoul stephane.bidoul@acsone.eu
+- Tobias Zehntner tobias.zehntner@acsone.eu

 Other credits
 -------------

-In 2021, the module developed under the current form, to support the new Companyweb SOAP api.
+In 2026, the module developed under the current form, to support the new Companyweb SOAP api.
 This development has been funded by `Companyweb <https://www.companyweb.be>`__.